Ministry for Primary Industries (MPI)

 Location and Facilities

 The Ministry for Primary Industries (MPI) is headquartered in Wellington, New Zealand.
-It operates various regional offices and laboratories across the country, which are essential for effective monitoring and management of primary industries.
-These facilities play a crucial role in maintaining food safety, biosecurity, and animal welfare, all of which are vital for the dairy sector.
+It operates a network of regional offices and laboratories across the country, essential for effective monitoring and management of primary industries.
+These facilities are crucial in maintaining food safety, biosecurity, and animal welfare, all vital for the dairy sector.

 Financial Indicators

-Although MPI itself is not a profit-driven organization, its regulatory role significantly impacts the financial health of the dairy sector.
-In 2022, New Zealand's dairy exports were valued at approximately NZD 20 billion, highlighting both the sector's strength and the importance of MPI's governance.
+While MPI itself is not a profit-driven organization, its regulatory role has a significant impact on the financial health of the dairy sector.
+In 2022, New Zealand's dairy exports were valued at approximately NZD 20 billion, highlighting the sector's strength and the importance of MPI's governance.

 Significant Events

-MPI has been instrumental in addressing challenges within the dairy industry, particularly during the Mycoplasma bovis outbreak in 2017.
+MPI has played a crucial role in addressing challenges within the dairy industry, particularly during the Mycoplasma bovis outbreak in 2017.
 The Ministry's swift and effective response helped mitigate the outbreak's effects, ensuring no recurrence and maintaining New Zealand's reputation for safe, high-quality dairy products.

 Company Plans and Initiatives

-Looking to the future, MPI is committed to enhancing the sustainability and resilience of primary industries, including the dairy sector.
+Looking forward, MPI is committed to enhancing the sustainability and resilience of primary industries, including the dairy sector.
 Key initiatives focus on promoting sustainable farming practices, improving biosecurity measures, and transitioning towards a low-emissions economy.
 Collaboration with industry stakeholders and investment in science and technology are central to MPI's strategic objectives.
+The Ministry is a governmental partner in the Resilient Dairy Programme and works with DairyNZ and LIC to improve dairy herd fertility and performance in New Zealand.